mirrexagon/lua-irc-engine/README.md

 PART (channel, part_message)
 	Parts from a channel.
 	If "part_message" is included, it is sent as the part message.

+TOPIC (channel, topic)
+	If "topic" is supplied, attempts to change the topic of "channel" to "topic".
+	If "topic" is not supplied, queries the server for the topic of "channel".

+-- WARNING: May change.
+MODE (target, operation, modes, mode_params)
+	Sends a MODE message like so:
+		MODE <target> <operation><modes> <mode_params>
+	Currently all arguments are strings, this may change.
 ```

 #### Callbacks